vapstack/rbi/README.md

    Only the final set of matching record IDs is materialized.\
-   For `QueryItems`, record values are fetched from bbolt only for IDs that have passed all filters, ordering, and limits.
+   For `QueryItems`, record values are fetched from bbolt only for IDs that have passed all filters and limits.

 > Currently, there is no full-fledged query planner.
 > Execution strategies are selected using a small number of specialized